ahmadbanijamali/Eclipse-Hono-on-AWS-and-Azure/README.md

-Here is an example of AWS k8s cluster deployment
+Here is an example of Eclipse Hono deployment on AWS k8s cluster

 Prerequisities before running the AWS k8s cluster deployment:
 * a fresh EC2 Ubuntu instance on AWS